Harry felt eleven again.

 "I'm getting Mum."

-"No—Ron, don't—" Panic surged through Harry like a jolt of magic gone wrong.
+"No, Ron, don't."
+Panic surged through Harry like a jolt of magic gone wrong.
 "It's fine, really—"

 But Ron was already gone, thundering up the stairs two at a time, his voice trailing ahead of him as he called for Mrs Weasley.

 Harry sat down heavily on the edge of his bed, heart hammering.
-He didn't want fuss.
+He didn't want a fuss.
 He didn't deserve it.
 He just wanted to disappear into his own silence again, undisturbed.

 That kind of kindness was the worst.
-Because it reminded him of what it felt like to be loved like a son.
+Because it reminded him what it felt like to be loved like a son.
 And it made him feel like a fraud.

 "Oh, Harry, love," she murmured, setting the tray down on the bedside table and kneeling beside him.
 "Ron said you weren't well."